uwings/uxchecklist.github.io/CONTRIBUTING.md

-# UX CHECKLIST DEV GUIDELINES
+# CONTRIBUTING
 ---
-#### Development tools from https://github.com/una/gulp-starter-env/blob/master/README.md + http-server

-## Starter Environment
+## Development Environment
----

-What's set up here:
+Includes:

 - http-server
 - Sass (LibSass)
 - Autoprefixer
 - CSS Minification
 - Scss Lint (based on [this](https://github.com/causes/scss-lint/blob/master/config/default.yml) config)

-## To Get Started:
+## SetUp Environment

 ### Install

-1. Install node and make sure npm (Node Package Manager) is also [installed](http://blog.nodeknockout.com/post/65463770933/how-to-install-node-js-and-npm)
-2. In terminal, `cd` (change directory) to the folder containing your project.
+1. Install latest LTS release of Node.js (https://nodejs.org/en/download/)
-3. `npm install` or `npm i` to download dependancies
+1. Execute on a terminal `npm install` to download dependencies

-- 3.1 Install Gulp with `npm install gulp -g` - `-g` installs gulp globally on your system - see [Gulp.js](https://gulpjs.com/) - this might be optional
-4. open a second terminal window in your working directory

-### GULP / build - in terminal 1
-5. In the terminal, enter `gulp` to make everything run

-#### What does this do ?
+### Build
+On a dedicated terminal run `npx gulp` and leave it running.

 - this will compile SCSS files to CSS - thats all, for more advanced gulp, look at the gulpfile)
 - When you change some SCSS, it will automatically create a new CSS file
 - *DO NOT* : write in CSS files, write in CSS/ folder, write in dist/ folder
 - In the terminal, you will see errors if the SCSS needs correction (closing bracket, parethesis, semicolon...)

-### SERVE / http-server - in terminal 2
+### Server

-7. In the terminal 2, enter `http-server` to serve your site (probably at http://localhost:8080)
+1. On another terminal execute `npx http-server` to serve your site (probably at http://localhost:8080)

 ## DEV Single and Multi projects